ArslanYousaf12/drop-flutter-prototype/README.md

 - Solution: Connect a device or start an emulator (see Step 5 above)

 **❌ "Could not find a file named 'pubspec.yaml'"**
-- Solution: Make sure you're in the `drop_prototype` folder in your terminal
+- Solution: Make sure you're in the `drop-flutter-prototype` folder in your terminal

 **❌ Build errors or missing files**
 - Solution: Run the setup script again: `./setup.sh`